Understanding Intergenerational Trauma: Healing the Wounds of the Past

 We All Carry Generational Trauma

 Every group of people has their own history of trauma.
 Knowing your personal history can help you open your heart to others.
-It’s not about comparing who had it worse; it’s about honoring your own pain while holding space for the suffering of others.
+It’s not about comparing who had it worse; it’s about honouring your own pain while holding space for the suffering of others.
 As author Kyle Gray puts it: “You are the answer to your ancestor’s prayers.”

 Any form of suppression or judgment is an inhumanity.
 It’s an attack on people’s freedom, dignity, and very souls.
 As a society, we must learn to treat everyone as human beings—because we are all part of the same human family.